Printable View sign in

 Shaping policy and strengthening systems for student success

 This strand focuses on the critical role county board of education members and superintendents play in advocacy, governance and policymaking.
 Sessions will explore strategies for effective engagement with local, state and federal decision-makers, building coalitions to improve student outcomes and the board’s role in setting long-term educational priorities.
-Potential topics include:

 • Advocacy strategies for securing resources and legislative support

-• Transitioning from community advocacy to board leadership
+• Balancing community advocacy and board leadership

-• Best practices for effective governance, including board-superintendent collaboration
+• Best practices for effective governance, including board-superintendent collaboration and relationships

 • Balancing policy oversight with community engagement